marc-jones/phd_thesis/content/02_spring/05_sequence.md

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/40_fd_dimerization.pdf}
-\caption{\textbf{Dimerization affinity differences influence the dimer population expected at steady state.}}{The steady state concentrations of monomers and dimers are displayed.
+\caption{{Dimerization affinity differences influence the dimer population expected at steady state.}}{The steady state concentrations of monomers and dimers are displayed.
 The simulation was run with different
 \texttt{bb} homodimer production rate, either 0.5 (\textbf{a}), 4.0